 The lens body and its functions:

 This refers to the level of magnification a lens provides.
-Focal length is measured by the millimeter; lenses with a range between a high and low focal length are known as zoom lenses, while those with a fixed focal length are called prime lenses.
+The focal length is measured by the millimeter; lenses with a range between a high and low focal length are known as zoom lenses, while those with a fixed focal length are called prime lenses.
 In terms of what a human eye might see, a lower number takes in a larger view than your natural sight.
 A high number means a smaller viewing aspect.

 Also known as the f-stop number, aperture can be a difficult term to master when beginning photography as a hobby or profession.
 Basically, the aperture setting changes how much of the image will be in focus in a final picture by changing how much light filters through the lens and to the sensor.
-In low-light conditions you will look for the lower numbers f-stop.
+In low-light conditions, you will look for the lower numbers f-stop.

 The shutter controls how long the sensor is exposed to light, which affects the quality and clarity of the image you’re photographing.
 Typically, a faster shutter speed equals a cleaner image, especially when you’re photographing subjects while you or they are moving.

 The size of a camera’s sensor will determine if the camera is considered a full-frame or cropped-sensor camera, also known as an APS-C camera.
-Understanding how does sensor size affect focal length will help you determine what lens will work for the shot you want.
+Understanding how does sensor size affects focal length will help you determine what lens will work for the shot you want.
 A lens that can work with various sensor sizes will produce different results despite the fact it’s the same focal length.
 Knowing how to calculate according to the crop factor will help you determine which lens to buy, and we explain that in depth below.